ANL-CEEESA/MIPLearn/src/docs/customization.md

 dtype: float64
 ```

-Regression components (such as `ObjectiveValueComponent`) can also be used similarly, as shown in the next example:
+Regression components (such as `ObjectiveValueComponent`) can also be trained and evaluated similarly,
+as the next example shows:

 ```python
 from miplearn import ObjectiveValueComponent